Design Philosophy

 Vector DB (LanceDB)

 Semantic search over documents using embedding vectors.
-Documents are automatically chunked with configurable overlap, embedded via your configured embedding model, and stored in LanceDB.
+Documents are automatically chunked with configurable overlap, embedded via your configured model, and stored in LanceDB.

 • Modes: --embedding, --file, --search, --get, --remove